patelishani/astpp.doc/Introduction/system_requirement.rst

 +---------+---------+-----------+
 |Promotion                      |
 +---------+---------+-----------+
-..
-Promotion:: **If you’r carrier and would like to add your company name listed in ASTPP then please contact us at sales@inextrix.com.**.
+.. note:: **If you’r carrier and would like to add your company name listed in ASTPP then please contact us at sales@inextrix.com.**.